wasserth/TotalSegmentator/README.md

 Install dependencies:
 * [Pytorch](http://pytorch.org/)
 * You should not have any nnU-Net installation in your python environment since TotalSegmentator will install its own custom installation.
+* TotalSegmentator was developed for Linux or Mac.
+It was not tested on windows.

 Install Totalsegmentator
 ```